-1. Put the oil, onions, garlic, saffron, and bay leaf in a shallow saute pan.
+- Put the oil, onions, garlic, saffron, and bay leaf in a shallow sauté pan.
 Heat over the lowest possible heat until the mixture begins to sizzle.
-Cover and cook 40 minutes.
-Season well with salt and pepper, add the wine, and cook until evaporated.
-(May be prepared ahead).
+Cover and cook for 40 minutes.
+Season well with salt and pepper, add wine and cook until evaporated.
+(This part may be prepared ahead.)

 Make the fried goat cheese

-2. Heat the oil to 360°F (182°C), preferably in a deep fryer.
+- Heat the oil to 360°F (182°C), preferably in a deep fryer.
 Otherwise pour oil into a skillet to a depth of at least 1 inch, and heat the oil until it quickly browns a cube of bread.
 Fry the cheese until golden brown and drain on paper towels.
-(May be kept warm in a 200°F (93°C) oven for up to 30 minutes).
+(This can be kept warm in a 200°F (90°C) oven for up to 30 minutes.)

-3. Warm the confit and place a tablespoon or so on 4 to 8 individual plates.
-Place one or two of the fried cheese pieces on top and serve right away
+- Warm the confit and place a tablespoon or so on 4 to 8 individual plates.
+Place one or two of the fried cheese pieces on top and serve right away.

 If you make this recipe, snap a photo and hashtag it #LeitesCulinaria.
 We’d love to see your creations on Instagram, Facebook, and Twitter.

 I served this as the first course for a small dinner party, and everyone loved it.
 Really, what’s not to love?
 Melting, sweet, caramelized onions topped with crunchy rounds oozing creamy goat cheese.
 If I hadn’t had company, I could have made a whole meal of this.

 My only observation is that the cheese slices better if not refrigerator-cold.
 And from past experience with similar recipes, chilling after breading helps the crumbs adhere during frying.
 It also allows you to prepare the cheese ahead and simply fry it when needed.